MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/custom-filters.md

 - The order of out of the box filters cannot be adjusted.
 - Filters are not supported for OneDrive content.
 Filter values corresponding to search results from OneDrive content will not appear on filters.
 - Custom filter values will show options from SharePoint content and not from One Drive content.
 For example, if you create a custom filter for ‘Author’ and SharePoint content contains results only from an author, ‘Amy,’ and OneDrive content contains results only from an author called ‘John,’ the Author custom filter will show ‘Amy’ as the only      option.
-- A filter value showns for SharePoint content will apply to OneDrive content when used.
+- A filter value shown for SharePoint content will apply to OneDrive content when used.